CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 **Build**

-We recommend building on an `amd64` platform, although the Docker BuildKit allows for cross-platform builds.
+We recommend building on an `AMD64` platform, although the Docker BuildKit allows for cross-platform builds.
 Use at your own risk.

-All commands should be run from the installation directory.
+All commands should be run from the `installation/docker-amd64` directory.

 ```bash
 cd installation/docker-amd64